- Financial Aid

 Federal Subsidized Direct Loans are awarded to students that demonstrate financial need.
 Interest is deferred while the student is enrolled in school on at least a half-time basis (6 or more credits) and during the grace period.

 Repayment of loan principal and interest begins six months after enrollment falls below half-time, and is usually calculated over a maximum 10-year period.

-Students that do not qualify for need based assistance may qualify for the Federal Unsubsidized Direct Loan.
+Students that do not qualify for need-based assistance may qualify for the Federal Unsubsidized Direct Loan.
 Unlike the Federal Subsidized Direct Loans, this loan type will accrue interest during enrollment, the grace periods, and during periods of repayment or deferment.
-The borrower may make interest only payments while in school or can request that the loan servicer add the interest to the principal amount of the loan.
+The borrower may make interest-only payments while in school or can request that the loan servicer add the interest to the principal amount of the loan.

-To received a Direct PLUS Loan, you must be a graduate student enrolled at least half-time at an eligible school in a program leading to a graduate degree or be the parent of a dependent undergraduate student enrolled at least half-time.
+To receive a Direct PLUS Loan, you must be a graduate student enrolled at least half-time at an eligible school in a program leading to a graduate degree or be the parent of a dependent undergraduate student enrolled at least half-time.
 Additionally, you must not have an adverse credit history.

 Loan limits for undergraduate and graduate students are detailed respectively in the following two tables.

 |Dependent 1||Independent 2|

 |Third and Fourth Year - Junior and Senior||$7,500 ($5,500)||$12,500 ($5,500)|